finos/a11y-theme-builder/docs/motivation/solution.md

 ## Theme Builder
 ![tb](./../../_images/theme-builder.png)

-The Theme Builder is a tool that combines brand design input + the structure of atomic design +  logic to generate accessible atoms and molecules to output code which transforms a robust, out of the box Design Library and a React Component Library into a Branded and accessible Unified Design System.
+The Theme Builder is a tool that combines brand design input + the structure of atomic design +  logic to generate accessible atoms and molecules.
+The output from this tool has the ability to transform a robust, out of the box Design Library and a React Component Library into a Branded and accessible Unified Design System.

 ### Conceptual Workflow
 ![pub-workflow](../../_images/publication-workflow.png)